 Security: A Tough Business

-A look back at some of the previous Synectics releases show that this is not an easy business to be in, especially if you are around Synectics size.
-Profit warnings are common and appear quite frequently, and the reasons for them are common and themes repeat themselves many times, for example:
+A look back at some of the previous Synectics releases show that this is not an easy business to be in, especially if you are around this size.
+Synectics profit warning are common and appear quite frequently.
+The reasons for them are common and themes repeat themselves many times, for example:

 - Contract slippage